-Goal Setting and Plan of Action
+Goal Setting and Action Plan

 The New Year is the time when we all make ambition-packed resolutions or renew our plans and goals for the following year.
 We vow to make it happen this time, and we plan and prepare our entire lives to make sure it happens.
 Then, February arrives and we realize we started off with a bang and have ended up discouraged and frustrated.
 We had the best of intentions – so what happened?